kovacevicdejan/OS1Project/README.md

 # kernel
-An implementation of a multitasking kernel for 8086 architecture that supports threads, semaphores, events and fork functions, implemented in C++ as a school assignment.
+- Constructed and developed a multitasking kernel for 8086 architecture in C++.
+- Implemented the concepts of semaphores, events, threads and thread forking.